Ranking the Most Collectible Marvel-Card Characters

 ORIGIN:

-On the silver screen, Spider-Man has been portrayed by talented actors: Tobey Maguire, Andrew Garfield, and Tom Holland.
+On screen, he’s been played by Tobey Maguire, Andrew Garfield, and Tom Holland.

 COLLECTIBILITY: